isb-cgc/ISB-CGC-pipelines/README.md

 A special startup script has been developed by the ISB for installing some common tools in an automated fashion on a Google Compute Engine VM.
 ISB-CGC-pipelines is installed by default when the startup script is used to bootstrap a VM.

-To use the startup script, make sure that you're current workstation is equipped with the Google Cloud SDK and then run the following command (or a variation thereof) to start the bootstrapping process:
+To use the startup script, make sure that your current workstation is equipped with the Google Cloud SDK and then run the following command (or a variation thereof) to start the bootstrapping process:

 ```
 gcloud compute instances create my-pipeline-workstation --metadata startup-script-url=gs://isb-cgc-open/vm-startup-scripts/isb-cgc-workstation-startup.sh